Rookiestyle/KeePassOTP/README.md

 [![Downloads](https://img.shields.io/github/downloads/rookiestyle/keepassotp/total?color=%2300cc00)](https://github.com/rookiestyle/keepassotp/releases/latest/download/keepassotp.plgx)\
 [![License: GPL v3](https://img.shields.io/github/license/rookiestyle/keepassotp)](https://www.gnu.org/licenses/gpl-3.0)

 KeePassOTP allows you to generate one time passwords (OTP).
-Both TOTP and HOTP are supported.
+It supports both standard TOTP and standard HOTP as well as Steam OTP.

 Once maintained, you can copy or auto-type the OTP.
 You may also create a QR code and scan it with an OTP app of your liking, e.g. andOTP, Google Authenticator, ...